chicagomaroon/data-visualizations/README.md

      "description": "Describe your visual"
    }
    ```
-6. Run `npm run lint` and `npm run format` and make the changes that the output of those commands recommend, if they recommend anything.
+6. Run `npm run lint` and make the changes that the output recommends.
 7. Go to the base folder of the `data-visualizations` repository and run the command `npm run process-visual --year=[year] --story=[kebab-case-story-name]`
    - Example: `npm run process-visual --year=2023 --story=example-visual`
 8. You should now have a file named `[story].min.html` in your story's folder.
 Run the command `npm run wordpress-upload --year=[year] --story=[kebab-case-story-name]` and your `[story].min.html` file will be uploaded to the `media` folder on the Chicago Maroon WordPress site.
    - Example: `npm run wordpress-upload --year=2023 --story=example-visual`

 ## Commands
-- `npm run format`: This will format the JavaScript inside the repository
-- `npm run lint`: Runs the linter in the repository and will let you know if any JavaScript faux pas were made in your code
+- `npm run lint`: Runs the formatter and linter in the repository and will let you know if any JavaScript faux pas were made in your code
 - `npm run create-visual --year=[year] --story=[kebab-case-story-name]`: Creates a copy of the files in `./template_visual` in the `/$year/$story` folder, which will serve as the basis of your new Chicago Maroon visual
 - `npm run process-visual --year=[year] --story=[kebab-case-story-name]`: Runs `node-htmlprocessor` on the `index.html` file in the `/$year/$story` folder and outputs the processed version as `$story.min.html`
 - `npm run wordpress-upload --year=[year] --story=[kebab-case-story-name]`: Runs a JavaScript file that exports the `$story.min.html` file to the WordPress `media` folder